 Booking online vs. booking in Cusco

-Many travelers prefer to pre-book all excursions in advance, and while it’s totally understandable, this isn’t the best option when it comes to Rainbow Mountain.
+Many travelers prefer to pre-book all excursions in advance, and while it’s totally understandable, this isn’t always the best option when it comes to Rainbow Mountain.
 You often get overcharged this way.

-While some guides might be different, most tour operators branch together and send everyone on the same bus, serve them the same food and hike with the same group.
+A lot of tour operators branch together and send everyone on the same bus, serve them the same food and hike with the same group.
 I was personally on a tour with people who pre-booked online – the only difference is they paid 4 times as much.

 The weather cannot be predicted more than a day in advance so when you book last minute you can actually make sure you go when it’s nice and sunny out.
 I actually had to change my original plan and do the hike on a different day, as it was hailing and snowing for a few days.

 What to pack for Rainbow Mountain?

 It’s impossible to dress appropriately for Rainbow Mountain.
 When you leave Cusco at around 2:30 AM you want to wear a few layers, gloves and you’re most likely going to be freezing.
 When the bus dropped us off at the beginning of the trek I was still shaking and when I saw some people in shorts and t-shirts I thought they were crazy.

 However, later during the day the sun bears down bringing skin to the boil and those hikers in shorts were actually properly dressed.
 Well, they were for when I visited, but the day before hikers experienced snowstorm, so everything is possible.
 Here what I’d recommend to pack:

 - Small Backpack – Pink in my case 😉

 - Comfy Shoes – I trek in sneakers as I find standard hiking shoes very uncomfortable, but be prepared for a lot of walking.